SMI/SmiServices/docs/DataLoading.md

 ## Preparation

-Download [Bad Dicom](https://github.com/HicServices/BadMedicine.Dicom/releases) and use it to generate some test images on disk:
+Download [BadDicom] and use it to generate some test images on disk:

 ```
 BadDicom.exe c:\temp\testdicoms